-Last Updated on March 31, 2017 by Tina
+Last Updated on March 21, 2021 by Tina

-I was already planning not to go but I have already prepared everything I needed for the hike and I won’t be doing anything the whole day (it was a special holiday because October 29 and 30 fell on Saturday and Sunday and November 1 was declared a special non-working holiday in celebration of All Saints Day) so I decided to proceed without him.
+I was already planning not to go but I have already prepared everything I needed for the hike.
+Also, I won’t be doing anything the whole day (it was a special holiday because October 29 and 30 fell on Saturday and Sunday, and November 1 was declared a special non-working holiday in celebration of All Saints Day) so I decided to proceed without him.
 I was confident to do solo because I have read that the mountain trail is safe for solo hikers.

 At 9 in the morning, I left home and waited below Ortigas MRT Station for a Batangas City-bound bus.
 After about 2 hours of travel, we reached Batangas City Grand Terminal.
 There are food stalls in the Grand Terminal.
 After checking out the different stalls, I decided to eat Lomi Batangas before boarding the jeepney to Mabini.

-We started at half-past one in the afternoon.
+We started the hike to Mt.
+Gulugod Baboy at half-past one in the afternoon.
 I was lucky that it was a bit cloudy that day otherwise it would be too exhausting.
-The first part of the trail is a cemented road with continuous ascent.
+The first part of the trail is a cemented road with a continuous ascent.
 I remember stopping in all of the benches that we passed by because it was really tiring.
 After the concrete road is a stair which is also the start of an unpaved trail.
 The hike is actually easy with a difficulty rating of 2/9 from Pinoy Mountaineer.
 But it is a continuous ascent up to the peaks and I really didn’t have enough exercise prior to my climb so I got tired easily.
 It was a good thing that there are benches and stores along the trail where you can take a rest and buy cold drinks.

 We got to the first peak after an hour and a half of hiking.
 There are actually three peaks in the range: one is at 470 MASL, the second is at 485 MASL, and the highest is at 525 MASL.
 At the peaks, you get to enjoy views of the sea, the neighboring islands, and green rolling hills.
 I decided to stay for a while in the first peak to enjoy the view before proceeding to the highest peak because it was crowded.
-In the highest peak, you have a 360-degree scenic view of Batangas.
+At the highest peak, you have a 360-degree scenic view of Batangas.

 I wanted to watch the sunset at the peak because I have read in blogs that the view is magical.
 I told my guide about my plan and while waiting for the sunset, we just stayed there to enjoy the view.
 Unfortunately, it got too cloudy that I thought I won’t be witnessing that “magical” view so I decided to go down.
 Going down was faster (it took us only thirty minutes) but one must be very careful to avoid getting injured.